 - Keep a food diary.
 You'll increase your chances of success if you keep track of all the foods you eat.
 You can keep your food diary in a notebook or use an online service like Calorie Count where you can enter your foods and the amounts into your personal (and private) account.
 The program keeps track of your calories and grades your daily diet for nutritional value.
 And it's free.

 - Choose nutritious foods.
 Since you're reducing your calorie intake, you need to be sure that every calorie counts - there's not too much room for junk foods on a low-calorie diet so eat foods that are nutrient dense.
 Increase your intake of fruits and vegetables.
-Choose lean protein sources and eat a little bit of healthy fat like the omega-3 fats found in seafood and monounsaturated fats found in olive oil and nuts.
+Choose lean protein sources.

 - Leave a little wiggle room.
-Although there isn't much room for junk food, you may want to allow yourself 100 to 150 fun calories each day for a piece of candy, a few chips or other favorite treat.
-Just be sure to watch your portions so you don't inadvertently eat too much of those treats.
+Although there isn't much room for junk food, you may want to allow yourself 100 to 150 fun calories each day for a piece of candy, a few chips or another favorite treat.
+Just be sure to watch your portions, so you don't inadvertently eat too much.
 Actually, you can also choose healthier treats instead of junk food, such as dark chocolate or a small glass or red wine - both contain antioxidants.

 - Re-evaluate your diet.
-As your weight decreases, your calorie requirement will decrease and you'll need to adjust your calorie intake until you reach a healthy weight.
+When your weight goes down, your calorie requirement will decrease, and you'll need to adjust your calorie intake until you reach a healthy weight.
 Remember the goal of a low-calorie diet is good health; don't let your weight get too low (below a BMI of less than 18.5).
 If your BMI gets too low, you need to increase your caloric intake a bit.

 - Don't forget about exercise.
 Increasing your physical activity is important for good health.
 If you don't exercise already, think about joining a gym, or setting up a home workout center.
 You can also walk, jog or run outside when the weather is good.